deco-cx/hector/explain/hector.md

     -   **Prompt:** Users define the AI prompt, referencing input fields or previous actions with @filename.ext notation
     -   **Additional Properties:** Specific to each action type (e.g., model, temperature, max tokens for text)

+-   **Available Variables Component:**
+    -   Displays all available variables that can be referenced in the prompt
+    -   Shows input fields and outputs from previous actions with appropriate icons and labels
+    -   Allows users to click on a variable to insert its reference (@filename.ext) into the prompt field
+    -   Visually distinguishes between input fields and different types of action outputs using color-coded tags
+    -   Automatically updates based on the current action being edited to only show relevant variables

 -   **Schema-driven Forms:** Action-specific configuration forms are automatically generated using React JSON Schema Form:
     -   Forms adapt to each action type's schema
     -   Fields include appropriate validation